 Accounting is the language of business that identifies, records, and communicates the economic transactions of an organization to interested users.
 Lock Haven's accounting program focuses on decision modeling, risk analysis, and measurement and reporting of financial information.

-You also have the opportunity to dual major in Accounting and Business Administration, earning a bachelor of science in both areas.
-This business core produces a well-rounded business person as well as an accountant and takes about one additional semester (5 classes) to complete.
+You also have the opportunity to dual major in Accounting and Business Administration, earning a bachelor of science in both areas which can be accomplished within the 120 credit overall degree requirement.
+This business core produces a well-rounded business person as well as an accountant.
+Feedback from the business community indicates that the additional credential is highly attractive to employers.

 Job Opportunities & Qualifications